ivogeorg/msl-clang-003/README.md

 _this section concerns future iterations of the project_

-1. Add contents for easy navigation.
+1. ~Add contents for easy navigation.~
 2. ~Refactor to return `mem` not `alloc` to allow pool reallocation and stress testing of multiple large pools and pool growth.~
+3. Reference implementation of data on-demand structure expansion and **bonus** tests.
-3. Generate drawings of the metadata and allocation scenarios, and embed in README.
+4. Generate drawings of the metadata and allocation scenarios, and embed in README.
-4. Try cmocka 1.1.1 memory leak detection.
+5. Try cmocka 1.1.1 memory leak detection.
-5. Doxygen for headers, which are part of assignment.
+6. Doxygen for headers, which are part of assignment.
 [Documentation](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html).
 [Example](http://fnch.users.sourceforge.net/doxygen_c.html).
-6. Currently, the test suite is _not_ testing `static` function implementation in `mem_pool.c`, which results in sloppy code and shortcuts. _What can be done?_
+7. Currently, the test suite is _not_ testing `static` function implementation in `mem_pool.c`, which results in sloppy code and shortcuts. _What can be done?_
-7. Review `TODO`-s in the code.
+8. Review `TODO`-s in the code.
-8. Static linking of the _cmocka_ library.
+9. Static linking of the _cmocka_ library.
 [Latest release is cmocka 1.1.1](https://cmocka.org/). _CMakeLists.txt should work on all platforms after platform-specific library installation._